-At Brysk, safety is built into how sessions are delivered from start to finish.
-This guide explains what responsible cryotherapy delivery looks like, who it may not be suitable for, and what you should expect before booking your first session.
+At Brysk in Manchester, safety is built into the way cryotherapy is delivered from start to finish.
+This guide explains what responsible cryotherapy looks like, what the possible risks and side effects are, who should avoid cryotherapy, and what to expect before booking.

 Quick answer